In our Well Architected Framework video series, we deep dive into the five pillars and explain how to best optimize your serverless app accordingly.

 Double billing enables:

 What should be prioritized will really depend on each case.
-We’ll dive in more details about this decision-making process in the next videos on this series, so stay tuned!
+We’ll dive into more details about this decision-making process in the next videos on this series, so stay tuned!